-The new JeanRichard Kind Surf Aquascope Limited Edition (Ref.
-60400-11l706-FK7A) automatic watch was created together with an NGO that was founded last year by Almudena Fernandez, a Spanish top model, in order to support kids from “socially disadvantaged environments”.
-It looks like buying one of these limited edition timekeepers, you will support a really good cause.
+The automatic JeanRichard Kind Surf Aquascope Limited Edition (Ref.
+60400-11l706-FK7A) was created together with an NGO that was founded last year by Almudena Fernandez, a Spanish top model, in order to support kids from “socially disadvantaged environments”.
+It looks like buying one of these limited edition timekeepers, you will support a good cause.

-JeanRichard seems to be really fond of its new Aquascope family.
-Only two weeks ago they presented another limited edition of the model.
-Called Aquascope BNY Mellon Boat Race Edition, the watch was dedicated to the upcoming competition between Oxford and Cambridge rowing teams.
+JeanRichard is fond of its new Aquascope family.
+Only two weeks ago they presented another limited edition.
+Called Aquascope BNY Mellon Boat Race Edition, it was dedicated to the upcoming competition between Oxford and Cambridge rowing teams.

 Members of JeanRichard Aquascope collection are traditionally offered in mildly oversized bodies.
 Measuring 44 millimeters in width, the cases predictably take a lot of space on a normal wrist.
 The effect is further exaggerated by the timekeeper’s signature “cushion” shape: compared to a normal circular-shaped model, watches of this design simply cover more square millimeters of your skin and thus look more massive.

 Being just over 13 millimeters thick, the wristwatch is physically slim, however, the signature notched bezel is relatively thick compared to the case itself (I have got an impression that it is at least two thirds, if not three fourths, as thick as the case) and gives the device an even more rugged, tool-like appearance.

-This new Kind Surf model features the same technical specs, but features a less common color scheme.
-It looks like on these promo photos colors are really screwed up, since the bezel, hour and minute hands, as well as luminous strips on the facetted hour markers are supposed to match in hue the grey-blue color of the NGO’s logo (which is, too, green on these photos, I have already contacted JR and currently waiting for fixed photos).
+This new Kind Surf model features the same technical specs but features a less common color scheme.
+It looks like on these promo photos colors are screwed up, since the bezel, hour and minute hands, as well as luminous strips on the faceted hour markers, are supposed to match in hue the grey-blue color of the NGO’s logo (which is, too, green on these photos, I have already contacted JR and currently waiting for fixed photos).